-Diverse Learning Coordinator
+School Chaplain/Diverse Learning Coordinator

 Using restorative processes, we guide children to consider peaceful ways of resolving conflict and support them to develop empathy toward others.
-Families are encouraged to be involved in this learning and are expected to support the restorative process.
+Families are encouraged to be involved in this process and to support learning.